vdelachaux/SVG-with-Classes/README.md

 After creating and using the [4D SVG component](https://doc.4d.com/4Dv19/4D/19/4D-SVG-Component.
 100-5461938.en.html), I realized the need to create a more concise, faster, and SVG-like API for managing user interfaces and simplifying SVG image/document manipulation.
 The main goal was to reduce code complexity for SVG image/document creation and manipulation.

-This repository includes:

-* The component source code
-* The built and signed component
-* A test project that provides code examples and “How do I” guides

-The content will be augmented according to my needs but I strongly encouraged you to enrich this project through [pull request](https://github.com/vdelachaux/SVG-with-Classes/pulls).
-This can only benefit the [4D developer community](https://discuss.4d.com/search?q=4D%20for%20iOS).

 * The `svg` class simplifies the creation and manipulation of the SVG elements thanks to a set of simple functions and some automatisms, and decrease the number of variables needed.

 * The `chart` class is a very succinct implementation of the SVG chart types I needed.
 More could be done ;-)